 Charter Schools Score: 78%

-Utah earns a C in our rankings.
+Utah earns a “C” in the annual rankings.
 Although the state provides equitable funding for charter schools, caps place limits on charter school growth, and authorizing policies limit the autonomy of teachers and charter operators.
 These factors lower Utah’s score.

 - Online charter schools are permitted

 - Charters can contract with EMOs and CMOs for management purposes

 - Utah does not have a cap on the number of charter schools, but the state annually updates an enrollment cap, which has not been a substantial obstacle to enrollment growth